cseptesting/floatcsep/docs/examples/case_h.rst

     The configuration is identical to time-independent models, with the exception that now a ``horizon`` can be defined instead of ``intervals``, which is the forecast time-window length.
 The experiment's class should now be explicited as ``exp_class: td``

     .. literalinclude:: ../../examples/case_h/config.yml
+        :caption: examples/case_h/config.yml
         :language: yaml
         :lines: 3-7

 Catalog
 ~~~~~~~

-    The catalog was obtained ``previous to the experiment`` using ``query_bsi``, but it was filtered from 2006 onwards, so it has enough data for the model calibration.
+    The catalog was obtained `previous to the experiment` using ``query_bsi``, but it was filtered from 2006 onwards, so it has enough data for the model calibration.

 Tests